-The widespread practice of rewriting events to flatter Egyptian Hegemony can explain how, in the Egyptian record, the details of the migration survey commissioned by Pharaoh in ca 1547 b.c.e. were stripped of any official decree or authority and instead were attributed to Moses' spies.
+The widespread practice of rewriting events to flatter Egyptian Hegemony can explain how, in the Egyptian record, the details of the migration survey commissioned by Pharaoh in ca 1547 b.c.e. were stripped of any official decree or authority and instead attributed to Moses' spies.
 The details of Moses' years of travel away from Pharaoh's court to put the plans for migration into effect under the auspices of Pharaoh, also underwent revisions which falsely portrayed Moses as a murderer of an Egyptian and a fugitive in exile, as retold in the Ezra Bible.

-Oahspe, Bk of the Arc of Bon; 27/15.32, 33; 27/17.12.
+Oahspe, Book of the Arc of Bon; 27/15.32, 33; 27/17.12.

 Here Oahspe reveals the origin of the Ezra bible story of Moses' supposed time in the wilderness after he was supposed to have fled justice for supposedly killing an Egyptian.
-From Oahspe, we see that this story originated from the Egyptian oracles' false accusations of wizardry and necromancy by Moses, to marry with underworld deities to gain supernatural favors.
+From Oahspe, we see that this wilderness interlude originated from the Egyptian oracles' false accusations of wizardry and necromancy by Moses, to marry with underworld deities to gain supernatural favors.

-historical misrepresentations, evidence can be
+Notwithstanding these historical misrepresentations, evidence can be

 Egyptian lie when it poses the question: If Moses had been a fugitive in exile,

 how was it that he came and went freely from Pharaoh's palace after he supposedly

 There is now archaeological evidence that supports the fact that Moses and the migrating Faithists did not go into Canaan fighting for territory and sending spies ahead to scout for military advantage, but as a peaceful multitude of people seeking safe and peaceful places to encamp.

-The report commissioned by Moses' adoptive father, Pharaoh, having shown the prosperous and settled conditions of the land of Canaan, would have also shown the shortest route from Egypt, "the way of the Philistines" as being hostile territory unsuitable to travel through.
+The report commissioned by Moses' adoptive father, Pharaoh, having shown the prosperous and settled conditions of the land of Canaan, would have also shown the shortest route from Egypt, "the way of the Philistines" as being hostile territory too dangerous to pass through.
 This meant Moses knew that a less direct route to the north eastern lands had to be taken, which took them toward the south east, where they made the Red Sea Crossing before heading in a more northerly direction.
 The favorable report indicated that the lands of Canaan were not ravaged by war, since the cities were strong, prosperous and able to receive supplies and trade.
-This would give confidence to the Israelites that they were not entering warring regions, which was the reason their ancestors had left those regions during the previous three hundred years.
+This would give confidence to the Israelites that they were not entering warring regions, which was why their ancestors had left those regions during the previous three hundred years.
 From a militaristic point of view, to find a city or cities strong and reinforced would be reason not to attack, especially by a multitude of unarmed people seeking peaceful refuge.

-|| It seems the Hyksos capital at Avaris was besieged but was never taken, and so, by some arrangement, they were apparently allowed to leave for Palestine, as Josephus claims.........
+|| It seems the Hyksos capital at Avaris was besieged but never taken, and so, by some arrangement, they were apparently allowed to leave for Palestine, as Josephus claims.........
 If the Asiatics had been expelled from Avaris and sent to Palestine in about 1550 BC, then there ought to be clear cultural signs of resettlement.
 The trouble is that the new imperialism of the eighteenth dynasty would have led to cultural changes in Palestine anyway.....|| Biblical Archaeology: Evidence of the Exodus; D. Magee.
-2003.
+2003. retrieved 28 Sept, 07

 The peaceful migration of the Faithists places the whole Ezra account of the so called invasion of Canaan by the Mosaic Israelites, into the realm of myth, evidently created by interweaving into an earlier context, exaggerated and mythologized accounts of later military exploits of apostates who were under the inspiration of the warrior Gods, Baal and Ashtaroth.